-BBMP Elections: Polling underway, corporators engage in war of words
+BBMP Elections: Congress and JD(S) win BBMP mayoral polls

 Also Read | Bengaluru rains: Bellandur lake resembles a giant pool of foam yet again

-According to reports, Union Ministers Ananth Kumar and Nirmala Sitharaman to remain absent.
+According to reports, Union Ministers Ananth Kumar and Nirmala Sitharaman remained absent.
 Ananth Kumar is out of the country and Nirmala Sitharaman is said to be busy with Prime Minister Narendra Modi's programme.

 BBMP has been ruled by Congress-JDS coalition for the last three years and the outgoing mayor Sampath Raj belongs to the Congress party.
 Thursday was Sampath Raj's last day as a mayor.